CostaBru/knapsack/README.md

 When weight considered is not a part of sum of items then classic ``DPS`` algorithm compares and copies maximum value reached to next DP table cell.

-# Motivation

-Of course, the main driver is curiosity, an attempt to answer the question "What if?", and the kind of math intuition.
-I had a strong feeling that knapsack should have a polynomial time algorithm.
-Because it uses addition which is commutative, meaning that order does not matter, and it is associative, and subtraction, which is inverse operation for addition, to locate the optimal solution.

-The goal of this work to enhance the classical solution and make the knapsack 1-0 algorithm be the true polynomial.

 # The main idea

 Due to ``Axiom 1``, let's consider only weights and sums of weights.
 We will perform the DP algorithm over that collection for each item.
-Doing this we get polynomial time and space algorithm. (``Teor 1``)

 Let's call the sum of weight visited with current weight a point.
 We are going to generate the set of W point for each knapsack item.
 We will provide the current weight and sum of current item weight with all visited points before.
 And use classic DP formula for that new set.